The International School of Stavanger is pleased to offer academic merit scholarships for High School (videregående) applicants and students.

 - Linda and Len Duevel Scholarship

 - Golden Anniversary Scholarship

 DEADLINE FOR APPLICATIONS and CONTACT INFORMATION

-Applications must be date stamped by the Norwegian Post Office or received by the school no later than Thursday, 23 February 2017.
+Applications must be received by the school no later than 16:00 on Monday, 5 February 2018.
 We will gladly accept applications by e-mail.

 |Mailing address:||The International School of Stavanger